Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Bengals stats and trends

-- Cincinnati has played six games, with three wins against the spread.
+- Cincinnati has three wins against the spread in six games this season.

-- Cincinnati's games this year have hit the over one time in six opportunities (16.7%).
+- Cincinnati's games this year have gone over the total in one out of six opportunities (16.7%).

-- Cincinnati is 3-2 against the spread and 4-1 overall in games when it scores more than 20.5 points.
+- When Cincinnati puts up more than 20.5 points, it is 3-2 against the spread and 4-1 overall.

-- When Cincinnati picks up more than 359.3 yards, the team is 2-2 against the spread and 3-1 overall.
+- Cincinnati is 2-2 against the spread and 3-1 overall when the team picks up over 359.3 yards.

-- This season the Bengals have turned the ball over eight times, two more than the Ravens' takeaways (6).
+- The Bengals have turned the ball over two more times (8 total) than the Ravens have forced a turnover (6) this season.

 Home and road insights

-- Baltimore has covered the spread twice at home, and is 3-0 overall there, this season.
+- Baltimore has two wins against the spread, and is 3-0 overall, at home this season.

-- Baltimore has gone over the total twice in three home games this season.
+- Baltimore has gone over the total twice in three home games this year.

-- Cincinnati has two wins against the spread, and is 2-1 overall, on the road.
+- On the road, Cincinnati has two wins against the spread and is 2-1 overall.

-- This year, in three road games, Cincinnati has not hit the over once.
+- Cincinnati has not gone over the total in three away games this year.

 Powered by Data Skrive.